nrwl/nx-workshop/docs/lab22/LAB.md

 6. You can now use the output from the above action in your affected commands:

     ```bash
-    --base=${{ steps.last_successful_commit.outputs.commit_hash }}
+    --base=${{ env.NX_BASE }}
     ```
     <br />

-7. By default, the `actions/checkout@v2.3.4` action only fetches the last commit (for efficiency).
+7. By default, the `actions/checkout@v2` action only fetches the last commit (for efficiency).
 But since we now might want to compare against a larger range of commits, we need to tell it to fetch more:

     ```yaml
-    - uses: actions/checkout@v2.3.4
+    - uses: actions/checkout@v2
       with:
         fetch-depth: 0
     ```